Toomre stability of disk galaxies in quasi-linear MOND: Stability analysis in QUMOND

 Similarly to the Newtonian case (Equation \ref{Newtonian_solution}), $\bar{\Phi}$ decays exponentially with $ \left| z \right|$ over a perturbation wavelength, though the decay is of the form $z \mathrm{e}^{-z}$ rather than $\mathrm{e}^{-z}$.
 A more striking difference is that the QUMOND $\bar{\Phi}$ and $\bar{\Sigma}$ are not in phase as $\sin 2\theta \neq 0$ in general.
 For a disk stability analysis, only $\bar{\Phi}$ at ${z = 0}$ is relevant and this does have the same phase as $\bar{\Sigma}$.
 The phase difference becomes apparent only when ${z \neq 0}$.

 In Newtonian gravity, such a phase offset is impossible because the problem is symmetric with respect to ${r \to -r}$ at minima and maxima in $\bar{\Sigma}$.
 This is not so in QUMOND because it depends non-linearly on the total gravitational field, \emph{including its background value}.
-This generally has some radial component, thus picking out a preferred direction and breaking the reflection symmetry.
-This unavoidable effect in MOND causes it to violate the strong equivalence principle, a potentially testable prediction in the near future \citep{Pereira_2016}.
-It also underlies the so-called external field effect in MOND \citep{Milgrom_1986}, which is important for understanding the internal dynamics of systems such as the Milky Way \citep{Banik_2018_escape}, its satellite Crater 2 \citep{McGaugh_2016_Crater, Caldwell_2017} and the more distant NGC 1052-DF2 \citep{Famaey_2018, Kroupa_2018_DF2}.
+This generally has some radial component ($\cos \theta \neq 0$), thus picking out a preferred direction and breaking the reflection symmetry.
+This unavoidable effect in MOND causes it to violate the strong equivalence principle, a phenomenon known as the external field effect \citep{Milgrom_1986}.